Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Introduction

 Two contributions are presented, as follows:

 First, the prices of European options on the stock for the fundraiser are derived and compared with those for the investor.
-We model the stock price process using a physical measure and do not exclude arbitrage opportunities.
-In such markets, in which no equivalent local martingale measure exists, but only a square-integrable market price of risk, \citet{ruf2012} demonstrated that delta hedging provides the optimal trading strategy in terms of the minimal required initial capital to replicate a given terminal payoff of a European option under the assumption that market models are continuous-time Markovian.
+The stock price process is modeled using a physical measure and arbitrage opportunities are not excluded.
+In such markets, in which no equivalent local martingale measure and only a square-integrable market price of risk exists, \citet{ruf2012} demonstrated that delta hedging provides the optimal trading strategy in terms of the minimal required initial capital to replicate a given terminal payoff of a European option under the assumption that market models are continuous-time Markovian.
 This method generalizes some results in the benchmark approach (\citet{platen2006benchmark}).

 We apply the method of \citet{ruf2012} to our problem to obtain the following results: there exists an equivalent martingale measure in the hypothetical market for the fundraiser; a European option price for the fundraiser, which is parameterized by $J_{0}$, namely the level of the stock where the first funding occurs, is higher or lower than that for the investor, depending on the payoff and sign of $f^{\prime}$; and the fundraiser price converges to the investor price as $J_{0} \rightarrow 0$ under certain conditions.
-We use this model to price ESOs.
-Our motivation to consider this problem arises from the apprehension that executives who are granted stock options are tempted to buy back stocks to raise the stock price, or may hesitate to issue new stocks owing to fear of falling stock prices.
-Our model incorporates cash flows pertaining to funding into the stock option prices.